Jbambei/TourApp/README.md

     JS functions needed:
         function priority()
-            //assigns priority variable to each and every ride function scheduleSort()
+            //assigns priority variable to each and every ride
+                //local ride priority based on 1-5 rating, then for multiple 3s make some 3.01/3.02/3.03 etc

+        function scheduleSort()
             // sorts them in order of priority function scheduleReset()